ramybenaroya/ember-router-layer/README.md

 - jQuery

 ## Usage ##
-download & include `ember-router-layer.js` in your application
+download & include `ember-router-layer.js` in your application.

+Here's a classic example of posts with comments paths:
 ```javascript
 emberRouterLayer.init({
 	map: function(){